Air Pollution from Lead

 Texas’ lead attainment demonstration SIP will be due to the EPA on June 30, 2012, and Collin County must attain the new lead standard before the December 31, 2015 attainment date.

-For more information, visit EPA's Lead Designation Web page.
+For more information, visit EPA's Air Quality Designations for Lead Web page.

 2008 Lead National Ambient Air Quality Standard (NAAQS)